nickncn/nickncn/README.md

 ## 🚀 About Me

-I'm a passionate in building in AI, Web3 sector for futuristic tech.
-I love building scalable solutions, contributing to open source, and staying at the forefront of technology innovation.
+I am passionate in building in AI, Web3 sector for futuristic tech.
+From Finance to DeFi, then dived deep in AI powered communication, payments, infra and more.
+Love building scalable solutions, contributing to open source, and staying at the forefront of technology innovation.

 - 📫 Reach me at **[nickncnn@gmail.com]**